metrixorg/MetrixSDK-AndroidSample/README.en.md

 <h3 id=setScreenFlowsAutoFill>Enable the process of storing the user flow</h3>

-Using this function, you can inform the Metrix to gather information about user's flow in each `Activity`/`Fragment` and these details should be stored automatically:<br>
+Using this function, you can inform Metrix to gather information about user's flow in each `Activity`/`Fragment` and these details should be stored automatically:<br>
 <div dir=ltr>

     Metrix.getInstance().setScreenFlowsAutoFill(true);